salem84/AspNetCore.VersionInfo/README.md

 Moreover endpoint accepts following parameters in querystring:
 * `label`: it's the name to show in the image
-* `color`: a string as defined in the colors table
+* `color`: a string as defined in the colors table, custom colors are not (yet) supported

 | Color | String |
 | -     | -      |